Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 ### Synchronize Chain Data

 > **Note:** By default, Validator nodes are in archive mode.
 If you've already synced the chain not
-> in archive mode, you must first remove the database with `axiasolar purge-chain` and then ensure
+> in archive mode, you must first remove the database with `AXIA purge-chain` and then ensure
-> that you run AXIACoin with the `--pruning=archive` option.
+> that you run AXIA with the `--pruning=archive` option.
 >
 > You may run a validator node in non-archive mode by adding the following flags:
 > `--unsafe-pruning --pruning <NUMBER OF BLOCKS>`, but note that an archive node and non-archive